American Jews in politics: Presidential elections

-The elections of 2000 and 2004 saw continued Jewish support for Democrats Al Gore and John Kerry, another Catholic candidate, remain in the high- to mid-70% range, while Republican George W Bush's re-election in 2004 saw Jewish support rise from 19% to 24%.
+The elections of 2000 and 2004 saw continued Jewish support for Democrats Al Gore and John Kerry remain in the high to mid-70% range.
+Kerry was Catholic, but had Jewish ancestry.
 In the 2000 presidential election, Joe Lieberman became the first Jewish American to run for national office on a major party ticket when he was chosen to be the vice-presidential nominee to the Democratic presidential candidate Al Gore.
+Republican George W Bush's re-election in 2004 saw Jewish support rise from 19% to 24%.

 In the 2008 presidential election, 78% of Jews voted for the Democratic nominee Barack Obama, who became the first African-American to be elected president.
 Polls indicated that during this election, 83% of white Jews voted for Obama compared to 34% of white Protestants and 47% of white Catholics, though 67% of whites identifying with another religion and 71% identifying with no religion also voted for Obama.
 In the 2012 presidential election, 68% of Jews voted for Barack Obama's re-election.

-In the 2016 Election, 71% of Jews voted for the Democratic candidate Hillary Clinton over the eventual winner Donald Trump.
+In the 2016 election, 71% of Jews voted for the Democratic candidate Hillary Clinton over the eventual winner Donald Trump.
 In a 2018 poll, 71% of American Jews disapproved of Donald Trump's job as president, with only 26% approving—being the lowest approving religious group among those surveyed.

 Of the 2016 and 2020 presidential candidates, many front runners were either married to Jews, had children who were married to Jews, or were Jewish themselves.
 Presidential candidates Bernie Sanders, Michael Bloomberg, and Marianne Williamson are Jewish.
 Michael Bennet's mother is Jewish.
 Beto O'Rourke and Kamala Harris are married to Jews.
 Donald Trump's daughter Ivanka converted to Judaism and married the Jewish real estate developer Jared Kushner.
 Both were active in Trump's administration.
 Bill and Hillary Clinton's daughter Chelsea Clinton married the Jewish investor Marc Mezvinsky, the son of U.S. Representative and felon Edward Mezvinsky.
 Lastly, all three of Joe Biden's children who lived into adulthood married Jews.

 United States Congress

 For Congressional and Senate races, since 1968, American Jews have voted about 70–80% for Democrats; this support increased to 87% for Democratic House candidates during the 2006 elections.
-Currently, there are 10 Jews among the 100 U.S. Senators: 9 Democrats (Michael Bennet, Richard Blumenthal, Ben Cardin, Dianne Feinstein, Brian Schatz, Chuck Schumer, Ron Wyden, Jacky Rosen and Jon Ossoff), and one of the Senate's two independents, (Bernie Sanders, who caucuses with the Democrats as well).
+Currently, there are 9 Jews among the 100 U.S. Senators: 8 Democrats (Richard Blumenthal, Adam Schiff, Brian Schatz, Chuck Schumer, Ron Wyden, Jacky Rosen, Elissa Slotkin, and Jon Ossoff), and one of the Senate's two independents (Bernie Sanders, who caucuses with the Democrats as well).

-There are 26 Jews among the 435 U.S. Representatives, all of whom are currently Democrats, except David Kustoff of Tennessee and Max Miller of Ohio.
+As of January 2023, there are 33 Jews serving in the 118th Congress, a decrease of one from the 117th.
+They constitute 6% of that body's members, three times the 2% of Jews in the general American population.